IOpener™ – Cancer immunotherapy treatment optimization

 patients

-The IOpener™ tests are currently available as in-house developed test.
-We are currently preparing IVD certification.
+The IOpener™ tests are currently available as in-house developed tests for melanoma and NSCLC.
+We are currently CE-IVD certified.
 Please contact us or your treating physician if you are interested to learn more.

 Scientific background